What employment sector do you work in?

 What inspired you into this career?

-I used to work in theatre as a stage manager.
-When Covid hit that industry collapsed and I had time to reassess my career.
-For many reasons I decided to move out of theatre and started to look at what else I could do.
-I have always had a deep love for the outdoors and a strong interest in the conservation of our world, though I was not sure what that would mean in terms of a career.
-After doing a career advisory questionnaire the types of job that were coming up were things like ecology positions and countryside ranger.
-I started to look at what qualifications I would need which led me to starting a MSc at SRUC in Wildlife and Conservation Management.
-This is a part-time distance learning course, so as well as studying I was volunteering with conservation groups and doing any training courses I could to gain practical experience.
+After doing a career advisory questionnaire, the types of job that were suggested were roles like ecology positions and countryside ranger.
+I started to look at what qualifications I would need.
+This led me to starting a MSc at SRUC (Scotland’s Rural College) in Wildlife and Conservation Management.
+This is a part-time distance learning course so, as well as studying, I was volunteering with conservation groups and doing any training courses I could to gain practical experience.
 I was also applying for ranger jobs and was lucky enough in 2021 to get a seasonal position with Clackmannanshire council and this year with Forestry and Land Scotland.
-With both the ranger positions the things I enjoyed most were the surveying and conservation aspects, but I thought that I would not be qualified enough to get a position in ecology.
-This year I managed to get a seasonal position as a bat surveyor, I think in part due to the many training courses I had taken part in.
-I was offered the chance to do some office work and after a couple of months was offered a full-time position as an assistant ecologist.

 Have you faced any challenges in progressing your career so far?